mfinkle/mobileprofiles/README.md

 MobileProfiles for Firefox Android
 ============================

 A restartless add-on that allows you to create, switch and delete profiles.
+Look in the Tools > Profiles menu.

 You can also backup a profile to the SDCard.
 Profiles are copied to the "/sdcard/mozilla_profile" folder and you can use ADB to pull to contents from there.